slemire/slemire.github.io/_posts/2019-11-16-htb-writeup-networked.md

 ---
 layout: single
 title: Networked - Hack The Box
-excerpt: "Networked was an easy box that starts off with a classic insecure upload vulnerability in a image gallery web application.
+excerpt: "Networked was an easy box that starts off with a classic insecure upload vulnerability in an image gallery web application.
 The Apache server is misconfigured and let me use a double extension to get remote code execution through my PHP script.
-To escalate to root, we have to use exploit a command injection vulnerability in the script that checks for web application attacks, then exploit another script running as root that changes the ifcfg file."
+To escalate to root, we have to find a command injection vulnerability in the script that checks for web application attacks, then exploit another script running as root that changes the ifcfg file."
-date: 2019-11-13
+date: 2019-11-16
 classes: wide
 header:
   teaser: /assets/images/htb-writeup-networked/networked_logo.png